knight-raj/Hospital_analysis_SQL/README.md

 FROM Hospital_Records;
 ```
 Calculates the daily average medical expenses for each hospital stay. <br>
-Purpose: Calculates the daily average medical expenses for each hospital stay.
+Purpose: Calculates the daily average medical expenses for each hospital stay. <br>
 Explanation:
 <li>(Discharge_Date - Admission_Date) + 1 calculates the total number of days a patient stayed in the hospital.</li>
 <li>Medical_Expenses / Total_Days computes the average daily expense.</li>